May It Be Infinite While It Lasts

 Kristen’s family was initially easier to trace because both sides of her family arrived on our shores two or three generations ago.
 Continuing the research outside of the United States is beyond our current genealogical skill level, but suffice it to say it turns out Kristen is the one who has deep Scandinavian roots (that was a surprise!) in addition to her British Islander ancestors on her father’s side.
 She is Portuguese and Portuguese and Portuguese on her mother’s side.

-I am lucky enough to live a life surrounded by people of Portuguese descent.
-My spouse, my inlaws, friends, and now my colleague Carla.
-That’s why, when I learned of an incredible phrase from my amazing friend Amanda Sapir, it made perfect sense to me that it took a Brazilian poet writing in Portuguese to describe it.
+When I learned of an incredible phrase from my amazing friend Addison Beaux, it made perfect sense to me that it took a Brazilian poet writing in Portuguese to describe it.
 In our divorce practice, we often talk with clients whose goals include moving on from a marriage in a way that honors the best parts of it.
 That the marriage is ending does not diminish what the marriage was.

 Now we have this to share with them:

 Sonnet of Fidelity (translated into English)

 Above all, to my love I’ll be attentive

 First and always, with care and so much

 I want to live it through in each vain moment

 And in its honor I’ll spread my song